deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 “What is your proposed treatment plan?”

 “We must first preserve his mind.
-I propose a strong agonist be introduced to flush his reward chemistry as aggressively as possible.
+I propose a strong antagonist be introduced to flush his reward chemistry as aggressively as possible.
 We will filter his blood of course, but we can’t do that for long before his liver is compromised.
 Simultaneous to this, we deploy a retrovirus to *properly* activate his immune system.
 We’ve discovered through our genetic modeling systems that this will require modifications to a gland located here, in the lower thorax…”

 “Morko’s organ?
 Interesting.
 It’s involved in developmental signaling of course...”